 HOLIDAYS, VACATIONS AND LEAVES

 Administrative/Certificated exempt employees are not paid separately for holidays.
-Rather, holidays are incorporated in their contracted salary based on the applicable salary schedule.
+Rather, holidays are incorporated in their salary based on the applicable At Will Agreement.

 Non-exempt employees working twenty (20) hours or more per week are eligible for the following paid holidays: